lyonel2017/Frama-C-MPI-V/README.md

 The MPI program performes a synchronous point-to-point communication from processes with rank `0` to `1`.
 The size of the transfert data is `1` and of type `MPI_INT`.
 The tag used for the communication is `1`.
-Not action is performed by the processes with rank different from `0` and `1`.
+No action is performed by the processes with rank different from `0` and `1`.

 This behaviour can be define by a protocol constant `the_protocol` of type `protocol` (defined in `share/protocol.why`)